austinhuang0131/joinmatrix/guide.md

   * Conversations can be end-to-end encrypted[^1].
 This is enabled by default for direct and group messages[^2].
   * Automatic collection of data is minimized: No contact syncing[^3], no "are you human?" checks beyond registration, phone numbers are optional, even email addresses are optional (on select homeservers)!
   * You can host your own server, or you can join [an existing public homeserver](../servers) that suits you.
 Either way, your access to the Matrix federation is the same[^4]!
-  * Bridges allow you to chat with users on other platforms, minimizing the social cost of moving to Matrix!
+  * [Bridges](./features/#bridges) allow you to chat with users on other platforms, minimizing the social cost of moving to Matrix!
+  * Since Matrix is an open protocol, it is extensible and can be used for purposes beyond just chatting.
+For example: [help desk](https://www.safesupport.chat/), [social media](https://minestrix.henri2h.fr/), real-time collaboration...
 * **Trust.** You get to actually trust the software you use.
-  * Matrix is an open protocol, and most of its [clients](#what-clients-should-i-use) and servers[^5] are both open source, which you may contribute to!
+  * Matrix is an open protocol, and most of its [apps](#what-app-should-i-use) and servers[^5][^6] are both open source, which you may contribute to!
-  * Matrix is federated: Unlike conventional platforms which are centralized (controlled by one entity), no one specific entity controls the entirety of the Matrix federation, where homeservers are run individually.
-Furthermore, while individual homeservers may experience outage, the entire federation *cannot* go offline.
+  * Matrix is federated, just like email: Unlike conventional platforms which are centralized (controlled by one entity), no one specific entity can control the entirety of the Matrix federation, where homeservers, operated independently from each other, communicate with each other using an agreed-upon protocol.
+    * Furthermore, while individual homeservers may experience outage, the entire federation *cannot* go offline.
-  * You are welcomed to improve Matrix by creating new clients and/or server implementations, or by [reviewing or submitting](https://spec.matrix.org/unstable/proposals/) proposals.
+  * You are welcomed to improve Matrix by creating new apps around it, or by [reviewing or submitting](https://spec.matrix.org/unstable/proposals/) proposals.
 You can shape your platform towards a better direction!
   * Matrix is backed by the public sector, most notably by the Germans ([healthcare](https://matrix.org/blog/2021/07/21/germanys-national-healthcare-system-adopts-matrix), [army](https://element.io/case-studies/bundeswehr), [universities](https://doc.matrix.tu-dresden.de/en/why/)) as well as [the French](https://element.io/case-studies/tchap).

-Some other reasons that may be attractive:

-* Since Matrix is an open protocol, it is extensible and can be used for purposes beyond just chatting.
-For example: [help desk](https://www.safesupport.chat/), [social media](https://minestrix.henri2h.fr/), real-time collaboration...
-* Matrix's federated nature makes the platform difficult, if not impossible, for a "big tech" to acquire, or for a regime to censor.

-And of course, Matrix has the features that everyone else has: Cross-platform, real-time, etc. But that's not the point.
+And of course, Matrix has the features that every modern messaging platform has: Cross-platform, real-time, sleek interface, etc. But that's not the point.
 Matrix shows that it is **possible** to have a decent chat platform that actually **respects you**.

 ## Get Started